remix-run/remix/examples/prisma/README.md

 ### Configuration

-In [/app/services/db.server.ts](app/services/db.server.ts), the database connection is export globally.
-You can access it anywhere from code.
+In [/app/services/db.server.ts](app/services/db.server.ts), the database connection as a global export.

 Now this example is setup and ready to with SQLite, but you can also configure any of the supported databases.